Marwah-alothayqi/Engitrum-club-week2/README.md

 ```
 ## Condition and branching:
-* condition is used to determine which instruction will be execute
+* condition is used to determine which instruction will be execute.
 * branching is used to allow us to execute multiple instructions based on different conditions.
 * we can use,if-else, multiple if, or else if, in order will check when the condition is true do " something" otherwise go to another statement.
 ### Exampel: